Andrea Sherrill Evans

 Website by OtherPeoplesPixels

-Pieces of dry wood have been cut to size and placed in metal containers with lids, wrapped with wire to secure them.
-A single hole punched in the lid allows for hot air to escape.
-A fire is built around the tins and maintained for at least 1 hour.
+Pieces of dry wood have been cut to size and placed in metal containers with lids, which will be wrapped with wire to secure them.
+A single hole will be punched in the lid, allowing for hot air to escape when placed in the fire.

-Pieces of dry wood have been cut to size and placed in metal containers with lids, wrapped with wire to secure them.
-A single hole punched in the lid allows for hot air to escape.
-A fire is built around the tins and maintained for at least 1 hour.
+Pieces of dry wood have been cut to size and placed in metal containers with lids, which will be wrapped with wire to secure them.
+A single hole will be punched in the lid, allowing for hot air to escape when placed in the fire.

 2019